-Previous studies which have analysed how the effects of exercise intervention programs are mediated by cognitive changes suggest the following variables to play a critical role (for a systematic review see: Rhodes & Pfaeffli, 2010): self-efficacy (Anderson, Winett, Wojcik, & Williams, 2010; Lewis et al., 2006), outcome expectations/decisional balance (Pinto, Lynn, Marcus, DePue, & Goldstein, 2001), goal intentions (Chatzisarantis & Hagger, 2009), autonomous motivation (Chatzisarantis & Hagger, 2009), self-regulation/barrier management (Anderson et al., 2010; Hallam & Petosa, 2004; Lubans, Plotnikoff, Jung, Eves, & Sigal, 2011), social support (Anderson et al., 2010; Cerin, Taylor, Leslie, & Owen, 2007) and behavioural processes (Napolitano et al., 2008).
+Previous studies which have analyzed how the effects of exercise intervention programs are mediated by cognitive changes suggest the following variables to play a critical role (for a systematic review see: Rhodes & Pfaeffli, 2010): self-efficacy (Anderson, Winett, Wojcik, & Williams, 2010; Lewis, Forsyth, Pinto, Bock, Roberts, & Marcus, 2006), outcome expectations/decisional balance (Pinto, Lynn, Marcus, DePue, & Goldstein, 2001), goal intentions (Chatzisarantis & Hagger, 2009), autonomous motivation (Chatzisarantis & Hagger, 2009), self-regulation/barrier management (Anderson et al., 2010; Hallam & Petosa, 2004; Lubans, Plotnikoff, Jung, Eves, & Sigal, 2011), social support (Anderson et al., 2010; Cerin, Taylor, Leslie, & Owen, 2007), and behavioural processes (Napolitano et al., 2008).
 However, these studies did not systematically discriminate between mediation processes during the adoption and maintenance stages of exercise behaviour.
-Furthermore, volitional variables were often assessed by summary measures of 'self-regulation' (Andersen et al., 2010; Hallam & Petosa, 2004) or 'processes of change' (Napolitano et al., 2008) that are unspecific and do not provide insight into the volitional processes that are needed to transfer goal intentions into concrete actions.
-In particular, no studies have yet analysed the mediating role of action planning (implementation intentions) and coping planning (barrier management), separately (cf. Sniehotta, Scholz, & Schwarzer, 2006).
+Furthermore, volitional variables were often assessed by summary measures of "self-regulation" (Andersen et al., 2010; Hallam & Petosa, 2004) or "processes of change" (Napolitano et al., 2008) that are unspecific and do not provide insight into the volitional processes that are needed to transfer goal intentions into concrete actions.
+In particular, no studies have yet analyzed the mediating role of action planning (implementation intentions) and coping planning (barrier management), separately (cf., Sniehotta, Scholz, & Schwarzer, 2006).

 The current research addresses some of these shortcomings.
 We report results from an exercise-related intervention study based on the MoVo concept (Fuchs, Göhner, & Seelig, 2011).
-The acronym 'MoVo' stands for 'motivation' and 'volition' indicating that this approach is related to motivation theories of health behaviour (Ajzen, 1991; Bandura, 2004) as well as volition theories of action planning and action control (Kuhl, 2000; Schwarzer, 2008).
+The acronym "MoVo" stands for "motivation" and "volition" indicating that this approach is related to motivation theories of health behaviour (Ajzen, 1991; Bandura, 2004) as well as volition theories of action planning and action control (Kuhl, 2000; Schwarzer, 2008).
 The MoVo concept consists of two components: the MoVo process model, which provides the theoretical framework, and the MoVo intervention program, which specifies the contents and procedures to change health behaviour (Göhner & Fuchs, 2007).